Marwanmhks/UVC_Disinfecting_Robot/README.md

 ### Packages installation
 The software for the UVC_Disinfecting_Robot project was developped with ROS Melodic and Ubuntu 18.04.
 More recent versions should work as well but might require some tweaking.

-#### To use Nox you will need the following packages (most of them should already be installed by default or requested when building the UVC_Disinfecting_Robot packages):
+#### To use UVC_Disinfecting_Robot you will need the following packages (most of them should already be installed by default or requested when building the UVC_Disinfecting_Robot packages):
 * The [navigation stack](https://wiki.ros.org/navigation).
 * The freenect package (for connecting to the Kinect)(https://github.com/reachpranjal/install-kinect-in-jetson-nano).
 * [RViz](http://wiki.ros.org/rviz).